Bachelor of Science in Nutritional Science

 - Explain scientific basis of human nutrition, nutritional requirements, nutritional epidemiology and research methods.

-- Implement nutritional assessment, nutrient analysis of foods and dietary planning for individuals and group.
+- Implement nutritional assessment, nutrient analysis of foods and dietary planning to promote health and in support of healthy individuals and communities

 - Describe the food chain and its impact on food choices and practices in social and behavioral contexts.